HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipAnalysis_README.txt

 Max shrinkage factor: how fast shrinkage is expected to occur relative to growth.  (e.g. if a MT grows at 10microns/min, and we assume it cannot shrink faster than 15microns/min, then this parameter is 1.5.)

+Max perp end-start distance (pixels): maximum distance between a track start and the nearest point along the current track.
+This is used to narrow down the candidates for backward (shrinkage) linking.
+Candidates for shrinkage should be colinear with the track, even if the track has curvature.